quicwg/base-drafts/draft-ietf-quic-transport.md

 A client might wish to reduce linkability by switching to a new connection ID, source UDP port, or IP address (see {{?RFC4941}}) when sending traffic after a period of inactivity.
-Changing the address from which it sends packets at the same time might cause the packet to appear as a connection migration.
+Changing the address from which it sends packets at the same time might cause the server to detect a connection migration.
 This ensures that the mechanisms that support migration are exercised even for clients that do not experience NAT rebindings or genuine migrations.
 Changing address can cause a peer to reset its congestion control state (see